hoangtung386/Stroke-Prediction/README.md

 - Dataset: [Kaggle Stroke Prediction Dataset](https://www.kaggle.com/fedesoriano/stroke-prediction-dataset)
 - Based on DSE (Dense Stacking Ensemble) methodology
 - Inspired by recent research in medical ML

 ---

-## 📧 Contact

-For questions or support:
-- Open an issue on GitHub
-- Email: your-email@example.com

----

-## ⭐ Star This Repo!

-If you find this project useful, please consider giving it a star! ⭐

----